ZeroEkkusu/re-golf-course/README.md

 ### Make state variables `immutable` if their value never changes

-All references to `immutable` state variables will be replaced with the assigned values by the compiler, which removes the need to `SLOAD`.
+All references to `immutable` state variables will be replaced with the assigned values by the compiler, which will remove the need to `SLOAD`.

   - [Full Example](samples/Immutable.sol)